tasmota/docs/devices/Shelly-2.5.md

 ```

 ## Ghost switching
 The Shelly 2.5 inputs appear to be notoriously susceptible to interference.
-Therefore ghost switching can happen.

-You might want to experiment with the switch debounce delay.
+Therefore ghost switching can happen if the wires are long (>1m / 3ft).
+If you experience this issue, you might want to experiment with the switch debounce delay.
 It is set to 50 milliseconds by default.

 Use command `SwitchDebounce 100` to change it to a less sensitive value, which might work better.
 The value be set up to 1000 milliseconds.